Fees & financials

 - If you offer to ship internationally, your listings will appear in buyer searches on supported international eBay sites.
 You may limit the countries you ship to by selecting specific regions in your listing settings.

-- You may also create listings directly on select eBay sites outside of the United States, such as Germany (ebay.de) and the United Kingdom (ebay.co.uk).
+- You may also create listings directly on select eBay sites outside the United States, such as Germany (ebay.de) and the United Kingdom (ebay.co.uk).

 - Your earnings from these sales will be disbursed to you in USD.
 We will continue to expand international selling to more countries in the coming months.

 - For more details on international selling on eBay, click here.
-Additional fees may apply if either the buyer's registered address or the delivery address for the item is located outside of the United States, but you will no longer pay third-party processing fees for international transactions.
+Additional fees may apply if either the buyer's registered address or the delivery address for the item is located outside the United States, but you will no longer pay third-party processing fees for international transactions.

 Note: When eBay manages your payments you don’t pay any payments processing fees to PayPal, including for international transactions.